What is the Cost-of-Living Crisis and Is There Anything You Can Do About It?

 The cost-of-living crisis, at times, has felt like it would never end.
 Daily, we’re bombarded with messages of how everything is expensive.
 Mortgage bills, food costs, energy tariffs – they’re all on the up.

-Many are likely too worried to question when will the cost-of-living crisis end.
-Some may not even want to know the answer.
-The “end” is so far away, it may be too painful to bare.
+Many are likely too worried to question when will the cost-of-living crisis end, let alone what the cost-of-living crisis is, or what’s causing it.
+The answers may be too painful to bear.

-Before looking at the question of “when will the cost-of-living crisis end?”, we need to understand what it is we’re focusing on.
+Before looking at potential solutions, we must answer the question of “what is the cost-of-living crisis”.
 Generally, the cost-of-living refers to how much money is needed to cover the bare essentials.
 Obvious examples include food, housing costs, and utilities.

 In the UK, and indeed across many countries, these kinds of costs are measured through the consumer price index (CPI).
 The CPI consists of the prices of a basket of goods and services that are typically purchased by households and the wider population[1].
-In the UK, the CPI basket includes, among other things: air fryers, vinyl records, and spray oil[2].
+In the UK, the CPI basket[2] includes, amongst other things: yoga mats, pulled pork, and virtual reality headsets.

 As consumer habits change, items are also removed from the CPI basket.
-Recently, hand sanitiser was removed, likely in response to Covid-19 challenges dying down.
+Recently, DVD rentals were removed from the basket, likely the result of streaming coming to the forefront.

-Where CPI rises, that’s known as inflation – a rising in prices.
-Deflation occurs where general prices decline.
+Where CPI rises, that’s known as inflation – a rise in prices.
+Deflation occurs when general prices decline.
 Both have an impact on the economy, but the Bank of England has an official inflation target of 2%[3].

-What made our recent bout of inflation especially challenging, however, is that often it’s been the essentials that have seen the biggest rises.
+What’s made our recent bout of inflation especially challenging, however, is that often it’s been the essentials that have seen the biggest rises.
 While overall inflation peaked at 11.1%, increases in food and non-alcoholic drinks were running at a rate of almost 20% in 2023[5].
+In more recent months, food inflation has been outpacing wider cost increases[6].

 property finance guide